kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 Like all RESTful APIs, an JSON object is returned.
 It has these two sections:

+1. `results`, an arrray of results matchiing the search criteria.
+This is for non-count-returning queries.

-1. `meta` &mdash; metadata about the query, including a disclaimer, link to data license, last-updated date, and total matching records, if applicable.
+2. `meta` &mdash; metadata about the query, including a disclaimer, link to data license, last-updated date, and total matching records, if applicable.

  ----------------------------------------------------------------------------------------------------------------------------------------------------------
  Meta Field          Details